 - Office Manager

-Damar's business and administration apprentices work in a wide range of sectors including: law, accountancy, healthcare, financial services, property, media, manufacturing and distribution.
+Damar's administration apprentices work in a wide range of sectors including: local government and government agencies, education, healthcare, financial services, hospitality, property, media, manufacturing and distribution.